Liberal Arts & Humanities

 The following table lists how many liberal arts / sciences and humanities graduations there were in 2018-2019 for each degree level.

-What Can You Do With a Liberal Arts / Sciences & Humanities Major?
+What Can You Do With a Liberal Arts & Humanities Major?

 |Job Title||Job Growth Rate||Median Salary|

-Liberal arts / sciences and humanities majors often go into careers where salaries can range from $77,000 to $77,000.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+Liberal Arts / Sciences and Humanities majors often go into careers with median salaries of $76,990.
+This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.